Orthic Consolidated – Reference

 In keeping with tradition, I’ll begin with deficiencies of previous books:

-This book combines all the rules from all the earlier books, except some that are only in the Reporting Style.
+This book addresses the first deficiency, hopefully without creating too much more confusion.
+It does so by consolidating all the rules from all the earlier books, except some that are only in the Reporting Style.
 It is not intended as an introduction to Orthic.
 The Manual or Revised is best for that.
 (I recommend the Manual, and anything Revised does differently just feels wrong to anyone who started with the Manual.)

 Hopefully it creates more clarity than confusion.